 Following the phallic stage of psychosexual development is a period known as the latency period (6 years to puberty).
 This period is not considered a stage, because sexual feelings are dormant as children focus on other pursuits, such as school, friendships, hobbies, and sports.
 Children generally engage in activities with peers of the same sex, which serves to consolidate a child’s gender-role identity.

 The final stage is the genital stage (from puberty on).
 In this stage, there is a sexual reawakening as the incestuous urges resurface.
 The young person redirects these urges to other, more socially acceptable partners (who often resemble the other-sex parent).
 People in this stage have mature sexual interests, which for Freud meant a strong desire for the opposite sex.
 Individuals who successfully completed the previous stages, reaching the genital stage with no fixations, are said to be well-balanced, healthy adults.

-While most of Freud’s ideas have not found support in modern research, we cannot discount the contributions that Freud has made to the field of psychology.
+While most of Freud’s ideas have not found support in modern research, and several contemporary researchers rejected his premises, we cannot discount the contributions that Freud has made to the field of psychology.
 It was Freud who pointed out that a large part of our mental life is influenced by the experiences of early childhood and takes place outside of our conscious awareness; his theories paved the way for others.